This document is intended to describe our *-pre flight queue buildbots to sheriffs and Chromium OS developers.

 These two groups of Chrome PFQs are described in more detail below.

 PFQs for Nightly Chrome releases (examples: x86 chrome PFQ, arm_chrome_PFQ, amd64_chrome_PFQ) Sheriffs should watch this build.

 These builders vet and bless versions of chrome for inclusion into the Chromium OS builds.
 The browser issues a new "release" (at least) every night.
 This is not actually a release-caliber build or anything, but simply a spec that gives a pinned revision of the browser source, and pinned revisions of all the third-party code upon which Chromium relies.
-Every night the Chrome PFQ will attempt to vet this release and push a corresponding stable ebuild.
+Whenever a new Chrome release is published, the Chrome PFQ will attempt to vet this release and push a corresponding stable ebuild.
 For example, when Chromium releases 10.0.627.0, the Chome PFQ creates a chromeos-chrome-10.0.627.0_rc1 ebuild (using chromeos-chrome-9999.ebuild as a template), vets it, marks it as stable, and then pushes it into the chromiumos-overlay git repo.
 Ebuilds for these “latest releases” are distinguishable by this _rcX suffix.

 In general, developers always use the latest _rc when building Chromium OS.
 Therefore, if the latest release fails to build continuously, sheriffs should be very careful at investigating why this is happening.
-If it is a Chromium bug, sheriffs should do the following:
+If it is a Chromium bug, sheriffs should hand the issue off to the Chrome on ChromeOS gardener (listed in the chromium build console), who should do the following:

 If the issue does not appear to be Chromium-related, then the Chromium OS tree should be closed until it is resolved.